JamesMConroy/notes/notes.md

 The program was designed to behave as `man` command.

 ```
-> # show note 'sig11'; if not found it will display all titles containing
+> # show note 'sig11'; if not found it will display all titles beginning with
 > # the string
 > notes sig11

-> # show all pages that match 'sig11'
+> # show all pages whose title begins with 'sig11'
 > notes sig11 -a

-> # show page of section (i.e. subdirectory) 'unix' that match 'sig11'
+> # show page of section (i.e. subdirectory) 'unix' whose title begins with 'sig11'
 > notes -s unix sig11
 ```

 ## OPTIONS

 #### -a[!], --add[!]
 Creates a new note file.
-If file extension is not specified then it will use the default (see notesrc).
+If file extension is not specified then it will be used the default (see notesrc).
 If additional files are specified in the command line, their contents will be inserted into the new note.
 Use it with `-e` to invoke the editor or `-` to get input from *stdin*.